 When available, the clinical microbiology laboratory should provide cumulative results of the in vitro susceptibility test results for antimicrobial drugs used in local hospitals and practice areas to the physician as periodic reports that describe the susceptibility profile of nosocomial and community-acquired pathogens.
 These reports should aid the physician in selecting an antimicrobial drug.

 Quantitative methods are used to determine antimicrobial minimum inhibitory concentrations (MICs).
 These MICs provide estimates of the susceptibility of bacteria to antimicrobial compounds.
 The MICs should be determined using a standardized test method1, 2.
 The test method treats telavancin as a water-insoluble agent.
 Dimethyl sulfoxide is used as solvent and diluent, and the cation-adjusted Mueller Hinton Broth test medium is supplemented with polysorbate 80 to a final concentration of 0.002%.
 Telavancin should not be tested by the agar dilution method.
 The MIC values should be interpreted according to the criteria provided in Table 9.

-A report of “susceptible” indicates that the antimicrobial is likely to inhibit growth of the pathogen if the antimicrobial compound in the blood reaches the concentrations usually achievable at the site of infection.
+A report of Susceptible (S) indicates that the antimicrobial is likely to inhibit growth of the pathogen if the antimicrobial compound reaches the concentrations usually achievable at the site of infection.

-Standardized susceptibility test procedures require the use of laboratory control microorganisms to monitor the performance of the supplies and reagents used in the assay, and the techniques of the individuals performing the test.
-Standard telavancin powder should provide the range of values noted in Table 10.
+Standardized susceptibility test procedures require the use of laboratory control microorganisms to monitor the accuracy and precision of supplies and reagents used in the assay, and the techniques of the individuals performing the test 12.
+Standard telavancin powder should provide the range of MIC values noted in Table 10.